 NOTE: this article was originally written back in the end of 2015.
-I just updated the source code and the article to support the latest version of Xcode 9 with Swift 4.
+The source code is deprecated and not compatible with current Swift versions, so I removed it.

 If you want to learn how to make a network connection between your devices using Bonjour discovery service you are on the right place.
 In this post I am going to show you the basics, so for example you will be able to make a remote controller from your watch or iOS device in order to send data directly to any tvOS or macOS machines.

 If you want to create an app that supports multiple platforms, you might want to target macOS, iOS, watchOS, tvOS and soon Linux as well.
 The code snippet below is going to help you detecting the current platform that you are working with.

 #if os(iOS) let platform = "iOS" #elseif os(macOS) let platform = "macOS" #elseif os(watchOS) let platform = "watchOS" #elseif os(tvOS) let platform = "tvOS" #elseif os(Linux) let platform = "linux" #else let platform = "unknown" #endif print(platform)